Featured Artists: 2019-2020 Season

 Cellist, Zlatomir Fung won the Gold Medal at the International Tchaikovsky Competition

-In Moscow in June of 2019.
-He has appeared as soloist with the Baltimore Chamber Orchestra, Boston Pops, Santa Cruz, Ann Arbor Symphony and Grand Rapids Symphonies, and the New England Philharmonic, and abroad with Romania’s State Philharmonic, George Enescu Philharmonic in Bucharest, and Switzerland’s Lausanne Sinfonietta.
+in Moscow in June of 2019.
+He has appeared as soloist with the Baltimore Chamber Orchestra, Boston Pops, Santa Cruz, Ann Arbor and Grand Rapids Symphonies, as well as the New England Philharmonic, and abroad with Romania’s State Philharmonic, George Enescu Philharmonic in Bucharest, and Switzerland’s Lausanne Sinfonietta.

 As First Prize Winner of the 2017 Young Concert Artists International Auditions, Mr. Fung made recital debuts at New York’s Merkin Concert Hall and Washington, DC’s Kennedy Center this season.
 He also won special performance prizes from the Buffalo Chamber Music Society, Embassy Series, Friends of Music Concerts, Paramount Theatre, Lied Center of Kansas, Sunday Musicale, and the Slomovic Prize for a concerto engagement.
 He also captured First Prizes at the Schoenfeld International String Competition in China and Romania’s George Enescu International Cello Competition.